 That’s it!
 This way you can create a new folder and transfer the files from your USB drive without accessing it from File Explorer.

 If there is no drive letter associated with the usb drive you will not be able to access it.

-2. In File Explorer window, on the left hand side, right click on “This PC” and then click on “Manage“.
+2. In the File Explorer window, simply click on “This PC” and then click on “Manage“.

 Computer Management window will be opened.

-3. In Computer Management window, on the left hand side, click on “Disk Management“.
+3. In the Computer Management window, on the left-hand side, click on “Disk Management“.